awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2021-CLIP-eng.md

 ![Figure 12](../../.gitbook/assets/CLIP/Figure12.png)
 ![Figure 13](../../.gitbook/assets/CLIP/Figure13.png)

 Also, they compared how robust CLIP is to task shift (figure 12) and distribution shift (figure 13).
-We can easily see from the two figures that CLIP is much more robust to both task and distribution shifts.
+In figure 12, we can see that in both data splits, the transfer score of CLIP is higher than other models and in figure 13, we can see the purple line, zero-shot CLIP, is close to the the dashed line, which indicatess the ideal robust model.
+From the two results, we can see that CLIP is much more robust to both task and distribution shifts.
 These results suggest that the recent shift towards the large-scale task and dataset agnostic pre-training combined with a reorientation towards zero- and few-shot promotes the development of more robust systems and provides a more accurate assessment of performance.
 The authors also compared the CLIP with human performance and human learning.
 The results show that the hardest problems for CLIP are also hard for humans.
 They assume two reasons for such correlation: noise in the dataset and out of distribution.
 They further analyzed CLIP on its limitation, dataset issues, and the broader impacts it could give.